2006 Indy Grand Prix of Sonoma: Practice and qualifying

 Qualifying was held on Saturday under partly cloudy conditions.
 The session was separated into two rounds.
 In the first round, each driver would record a single timed lap around the circuit; with Dixon opting to invert the qualifying order, Carpenter (the slowest driver of Friday's practice sessions) was the first driver to put down a lap.
-The six fastest competitors of the first round would advance to the "Firestone Fast Six", a ten-minute group qualifying session which determined the first three rows of the starting grid.
-Dixon clinched the sixth pole position of his IndyCar career and his first since 2003 with a timed lap of 1:17.0344.
+The six fastest competitors of the first round would advance to the Firestone Fast Six, a ten-minute group qualifying session which determined the first three rows of the starting grid.
+Dixon clinched the sixth pole position of his IndyCar Series career and his first since 2003 with a timed lap of 1:17.0344.
 After qualifying, Dixon said he was grateful to have won the pole position, but admitted he was slightly lucky.
 He was joined on the grid's front row by Andretti, who was five-hundredths of a second slower in what was the best qualifying result of his career thus far.
 The rest of the top-six starting positions were filled by Castroneves, Kanaan, Franchitti, and Wheldon.
 Briscoe, the pole position winner of the previous race at Sonoma, was the fastest driver not to advance into the final session in seventh.
 Meira and Herta took the next two positions, while Hornish Jr. experienced oversteer and qualified tenth.
 Patrick, Rice, Kosuke Matsuura, Simmons, Bucknum, Carpenter, and Sharp qualified in positions 11th through 17th.
 Occupying the 18th and final starting position, Tomas Scheckter suffered an electrical issue during his warm-up lap and was disallowed from making another qualifying attempt.

 During the final practice session on Saturday evening, Dixon set the fastest time at 1:18.5573, two-tenths of a second quicker than Kanaan in second place.
 The top-five positions were rounded out by Castroneves, Herta, and Andretti.
 The caution flag was flown twice during the session when Sharp and Briscoe spun in separate incidents.
 Briscoe, who spun in turn two, nearly collided with Andretti and sustained suspension damage.
 Scheckter was substituted by Townsend Bell after complaining of shoulder discomfort, but was still cleared to race on Sunday.